Nonlinear functional regression by functional deep neural network with kernel embedding: Introduction

-The rest of the paper is arranged as following.
-In Section \ref{section1}, we introduce the architecture of our functional deep neural network with kernel embedding , and give an introduction to how it can be implemented in practice.
-In Section \ref{section2}, we proceed to the theoretical analysis of our functional net by presenting rates of approximating smooth nonlinear functionals defined on different input function spaces.
-In Section \ref{section4}, we conduct the generalization analysis by first providing a two-stage oracle inequality, and then utilize it to derive learning rates for the input function spaces considered in Section \ref{section2}.
-In Section \ref{section5}, we conduct numerical simulations to verify the performance of our functional net and provide evidences of our theoretical results.
-In the Appendix, we prove the main results in this paper.
+The rest of the paper is arranged as follows.
+In Section 2, we introduce the architecture of our functional deep neural network with kernel embedding and elaborate on its practical implementation.
+In Section 3, we conduct the theoretical analysis of our functional network by presenting its approximation rates for various input spaces when the target functional is smooth.
+In Section 4, we carry out a generalization analysis by first providing a two-stage oracle inequality, and then utilizing it to derive learning rates for the input function spaces considered in Section 3. {Section 5 discusses related work and summarizes the theoretical findings of this paper.} In Section 6, numerical experiments are performed to verify the performance and benefits of our proposed functional network.
+The proofs of the main results in this paper are given in the Appendix.